huangk/RestAPI/README.md

-# A sample Java REST service using Jersey and Maven
+# A sample Java REST service using Jersey and Maven and MongoDB

 The project uses Java, Maven, Mongotemplate and a JAX-RS library called Jersey to create a very simple REST API app.
 The project has been verified in Linux env.